Surf Forecasts:

 Best Forecast Surf Conditions for The Cove Cape May this week:

-The surf forecast for The Cove Cape May over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Tuesday (Jul 07) at 2PM.
-The primary swell is predicted to be 0.9m and 5s period with a secondary swell of 0.3m and 10s.
-Another secondary swell of 0.1m and 10s is also forecast.
-The wind is predicted to be cross-offshore as the swell arrives.
+The surf forecast for The Cove Cape May over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Tuesday (Jul 14) at 8AM.
+The primary swell is predicted to be 1.0m and 8s period.
+The wind is predicted to be offshore as the swell arrives.

 | Wave Type | Time (EDT) & Date | Wave Height & Period |